IsaiahHolquist/shared-mapping/README.md

 # shared-mapping
-Repo for pulling all info (pricing, circ, A/B splits, etc.) for a shared mailing automatically.
+THIS REPO IS STILL IN BETA.
+PLEASE USE CAUTION WHEN RUNNING THESE SCRIPTS AND MAKE NOTE OF ANY ERROR/ISSUES YOU RUN INTO WHILE USING.
+This script is for pulling all info (pricing, circ, A/B splits, etc.) for a shared mailing automatically.
 This code will then create/update the mapping based on this information.
 This repo utilizes redshift and airtable so you will need to have your credentials for both set up within R in order to run the script.

 ### Set-up